Boreo Plc, INTERIM REPORT JANUARY 1 TO SEPTEMBER 30, 2022

 Financial guidance and business model

-On March 4, 2021, Boreo announced its new strategy and strategic financial objectives for the strategy period 2021-2023.
-Boreo's business model is to own, acquire and develop business operations in Northern Europe.
-The main focus of the new announced strategy is acquisitions, operational efficiency and people & culture.
+On September 27, 2022, Boreo announced its new strategy and strategic financial objectives, which were presented same day in capital markets day.
+Boreo's business model is to own, acquire and develop operations in Northern Europe.
+Boreo focuses on value creation in the long-term and its aim is to be the best home for its companies and personnel.
+The main focus areas of the strategy are: Acquisitions, Development and People & culture.

-Net debt/operational EBIT 2-3x (excluding items affecting comparability, including acquired business activities as if they had been held for 12 months at the reporting date), and
+Net debt to operational EBITDA between 2-3x (including acquired businesses as if they had been held for 12 months at the reporting date)

-The above-mentioned strategic financial objectives serve as the company's financial guidelines.
-Due to the significant uncertainty arising from the crisis in Ukraine, the company currently assesses whether the crisis has an impact on its strategic financial objectives.
+The above-mentioned strategic financial objectives still serve as the company's financial guidelines.
 In line with its guidance policy, the company does not give separate short-term financial guidance.

 As of the Q1 2022 interim report, Boreo has changed the accounting principle of operational EBIT so that operational EBIT no longer takes into account the impact of the allocation of acquisition costs.
-The impact of the allocation of acquisition costs arise from the depreciation of fair value allocations at the time of acquisition based on IFRS during their useful life.
-The company sees that operational EBIT before allocation of acquisition costs better reflects the profitability of its operations.
-This change has an impact on operational EBIT and operational EPS.
-The figures for the comparison period have been adjusted to reflect the same principle in order to maintain comparability.
-Otherwise, the accounting principles of this review do not include any changes that materially affect comparability.
+The impact of the allocation of acquisition costs arises from the depreciation of fair value allocations at the time of acquisition based on IFRS during their useful life.
+The company feels that operational EBIT before allocation of acquisition costs better reflects the profitability of its operations.
+The change has an impact on operational EBIT and operational EPS.
+The figures for the comparison period have been adjusted to reflect the same principle to maintain comparability.
+Other than that, the accounting principles of this review do not include any changes that affect comparability.
 The comparison figures in brackets refer to the corresponding period of the previous year, unless otherwise specified.

 Group’s key figures